mvolkmann/blog/src/astro.md

   "prettier-plugin-astro" %} from withastro

   This adds support for formatting .astro files.
-  As of December 2023 it seems to have some serious issues, so consider waiting a while before using this.

 To configure code formatting, open any `.astro` file, open the Command Palette, and enter "Format Document".